-We (Linda and Anna/ Mother and Daughter) are co-owners of our blog which we started in Jan. of 2014.
+We (Linda and Anna/ Mother and Daughter) are co-owners of a blog called Blessed Beyond Crazy which we started in Jan. of 2014.
 We both agree that we make a fantastic team because our strengths are the other’s weaknesses and vice versa.

 Anna enjoys working with behind the scenes tech stuff while Linda enjoys handling any public relations.
 We really do have a lot of fun working on the blog together.
 Neither of us would enjoy blogging nearly as much without the other.
 It also works well for us because blogging can be very time-consuming and therefore we share the workload.